StueyKent/svg-to-createjs-path/readme.md

 ## Known Issues
 - Will only run in browsers which support ES6 modules.
-- 'AQST' Commands have not yet been completed.
+- 'AQT' Commands have not yet been completed.

 ## Useful Links